Kommando Spezialkräfte: Operational forces

 There are four commando squads in every platoon.
-Each of these squads consists of four equally skilled members that have been hand-picked from the German Army into the platoon that best suits their abilities.
+Each of these squads consists of four equally skilled members who have been hand-picked from the German Army into the platoon that best suits their abilities.
 Each squad member is specially trained as a weapons expert, medic, combat engineer, or communications expert, respectively.
-Additionally, some groups may contain other specialists, such as a heavy weapons or language expert.
+Additionally, some groups may contain other specialists, such as heavy weapons or language experts.

 Special Commando Company

 The special commando company was established in 2004.
 This company is staffed with specially trained KSK personnel in the fields of Joint terminal attack controller, IED disposal or handling of military working dogs which may support operations of the commando companies as required.
 KSK personnel serving in the special commando company are commonly seasoned hands having previously served in one of the three commando companies.

 Special Reconnaissance Company

 The Special Reconnaissance Company is staffed with KSK members and further personnel specialised in reconnaissance.
-This company may support operations of the three commando companies with reconnaissance and surveillance abilities, for instance with the use of UAVs.
+This company may support the operations of the three commando companies with reconnaissance and surveillance abilities, for instance with the use of UAVs.

 Female members may also operate as Female Engagement Teams if the task is required.